 Benefits and expenses

-Penalties are also charged for late filing of forms P11D.
-For each form, there is an initial penalty of up to £300 plus £60 a day if the failure continues.
+Penalties can also be charged for late filing of forms P11D.
+For each form, there is potentially an initial penalty of up to £300 plus £60 a day if the failure continues.

-You will get a penalty of £100 per 50 employees for each month or part month a P11D(b) is late.
+You might also get a penalty of £100 per 50 employees for each month or part month a P11D(b) is late.

 Paying your PAYE tax and NIC late